Animal welfare in FSC-certified forests

 Effective measures against poaching

-FSC-certified companies close old routes and finance anti-poaching patrols – important protective measures for endangered species such as elephants, leopards and gorillas.
+FSC-certified companies close old trails and finance anti-poaching patrols – important protective measures for endangered species such as elephants, leopards and gorillas.

 A model for global responsibility

-A quarter of tropical forests are under timber harvesting – FSC can set standards here.
-Consumers worldwide influence the condition of distant ecosystems through their purchasing decisions.
+A quarter of tropical forests are under timber utilization – FSC can set standards here.
+Consumers around the world influence the state of remote ecosystems through their purchasing decisions.